wenzhixin/bootstrap-table/site/docs/extensions/reorder-rows.md

 ### onReorderRow(reorder-row.bs.table)

-Fired when the row was dropped, receive as parameter the new data order
+Fired when the row was dropped, receive as parameter the new data order.

-## The existing problems

-* After search if the user reorder the rows the data is not shown properly after that.